Eye on Iran and Syria, Israel hardens missile shield

 "It is part of the technological race in the region," the official, who declined to be named, told Reuters.

-Long jittery about Iran's disputed nuclear programme, the Israelis have more recently worried the Syrian insurgency could loosen Damascus's hold on its chemical weapons and missiles.
+Long jittery about Iran's disputed nuclear program, the Israelis have more recently worried the Syrian insurgency could loosen Damascus's hold on its chemical weapons and missiles.

 Israel has threatened to attack preemptively in both countries, a prospect that could trigger wider war and clash with Washington's efforts to resolve the crises diplomatically.